pejrich/audiex/README.md

 Rust bindings to read/write audio data to Elixir Nx tensors

+Nothing too fancy, it just reads and writes audio.

+Behind the scenes most of the heavy lifting is done by Rust's [Rodio](https://github.com/RustAudio/rodio) library which uses [Symphonia](https://github.com/pdeljanov/Symphonia)

 ## Installation

 If [available in Hex](https://hex.pm/docs/publish), the package can be installed